Tightening Quantum Speed Limits for Almost All States

 In order to derive a speed limit that conforms with the QSL for pure states regardless of the dimension of the system, we introduce the distance

-for the elements of $\mathcal{S}_\Lambda(\mathcal{H})$ for any fixed spectrum $\Lambda$, that reduces to the Fubini-Study metric for the case of pure states.
-If states that have different purities would be considered, neither $\Theta$ nor $\Phi$ would be distances, since the symmetry and triangular inequality properties would be lost.
+for the elements of $\mathcal{S}_\Lambda(\mathcal{H})$ for any fixed spectrum $\Lambda$, that reduces to the Fubini-Study distance for the case of pure states.
+If states of different purity were considered, neither $\Theta$ nor $\Phi$ would be distances, since the symmetry and triangle inequality properties would be lost.
 As with $\Theta$, we derive a bound on the speed of unitary evolution from distance $\Phi$: \begin{theorem} The minimal time required to evolve from state $\rho$ to state $\sigma$ by means of a unitary operation generated by the Hamiltonian $H_t$ is bounded from below by

 \end{theorem}